Roald87/roald87.github.io/_posts/2021-06-07-tc-source-control-tips.markdown

    > breakpoint handling, for example, and ensure that the code lines can be assigned to machine code instructions

    There are no adverse effect from saving them in a separate file, so I'm not sure why this is not the default.
 Especially since these LineIDs often change, even if no code changes were made.
 Once this option is enabled (under **Tools > Options >TwinCAT > PLC Environment > Write options**) the LineIDs are saved in the `LineIDs.dbg` file.
 So if you enable this option, make sure this file is then added to the `.gitignore` file, or else all will be for nothing.

+   If you have an existing project where LineIDs were saved in the `.TcPOU` file, you can easily remove them with the bash command: `find . -type f -wholename "*.TcPOU" -exec sed -i "/LineId/d" {} \;`.
+Run this command in the top folder of your project.
+It will then recursivly search trough all folders, match files with a `.TcPOU` extension and remove all lines containing `LineId`.
+This command should work, unless you used `LineId` somewhere in your code.

 ## 3. Formatting rules